 Rembrandt’s is a quaint little coffee shop located in the Bluff Arts District in downtown Chattanooga.
 In addition to specialty coffees and beverages, visitors can enjoy breakfast, lunch, and dinner items that include pastries, sandwiches, salads, and more.

 Rembrandt’s is also the perfect place to visit after a meal as they offer lots of delicious desserts.
-This Chattanooga restaurant offers a small dining area inside as well as an outdoor patio.
+This Chattanooga restaurant offers a small dining area inside as well as a super cute outdoor patio.

 Whitebird is located inside the The Edwin Hotel in downtown Chattanooga.
 With an indoor dining room and an outdoor patio that overlooks the Walnut Street Bridge, Whitebird may offer the best dining location in Chattanooga.